jlevando/eureka/in_progress/lisa/latimes/latimes_readme.txt

 16,893 items were 'completed' for first round
 3,295 items should be added as OpenUCLA -- which is less than what I have in my latimes_openucla_update_2021_12_02.csv (that may mean that there are items that are counted as completed that were subsequently edited in DLCS and thus have a new edited date. that's fine -- it means we will count more items as OpenUCLA than necessary, but I don't think anyone is going to fuss)

-Current Actions:
-working on latimes_openucla_update_2021_12_02.csv (currently 4,680 rows (+ 1 header row)

-done - Dedupe latimes_openucla_update_2021_12_02.csv that exist in latimes_pending_batch[1-6].csv. (done)

-done - bucketeer-- ran CSV through bucketeer on 12/09/21 - 27 rows failed - made a separate file with onl those items named `latimes_openucla_update_2021_12_02_image_problems.csv`.
-Will hand that off to Geno.

-in progress -- handover failed images to Geno

-in progress -- metadata cleanup (make sure type.typeOfResource has value 'still image' for all rows (move wrong values to genre), make sure value 'copyrighted' for all rows, remove values from coverage.spatialLongitude and coverage.spatialLatitude (these are not the right fields for the values)) and delete the columns; cleanup name.repository (often contains a few errors where name.subject values were entered erroneously), correcting date.normalized

-in progress (Related) - have Geno and Dawn reload all items that belong to OpenUCLA collections.

 Date of Original Export - I think it was possibly 11/01/19 or sometime slightly earlier.
 Evidences: